Kobra-S1/vanilla-klipper-swu/tunneled-klipper.md

 - The RPi can already be connected when you start the app, but you can also start it first and connect later.
   Disconnecting/reconnecting USB while the tunneled app is running is supported.
 If a `socat` connection breaks due to USB interruption, the MCUs are reset; use **FIRMWARE RESTART** in Mainsail to re-establish the connection.

+- Sometimes MCU connection after first boot can be not properly established and even FIRMWARE RESTART alone does not fix it.
+In this case a hard MCU reset is necessary.
+Quickest way to do that is to remove the USB plug from the printer, wait until you hear after 1-2 seconds two USB disconnect beeper-jingles, then replug, wait for two another confimration kingles and then try FIRMWARE RESTART again.

 ---

 ## 🔊 Sound Indications